-Vibrant international Street Performers will be hitting the streets of Auckland for the fourteenth time over Auckland Anniversary Weekend 2014.
-Acrobats, jugglers, contortionists, hula hoop artists, comedians and many others will rendezvous in Auckland’s Heart of the City to create the electrifying atmosphere that is the Auckland International Buskers Festival!
+Vibrant international Street Performers will be hitting the streets of Auckland for the fifteenth time over Auckland Anniversary Weekend 2015.
+Acrobats, jugglers, contortionists, hula hoop artists, comedians and many others will rendezvous on Auckland’s Waterfront to create the electrifying atmosphere that is the Auckland International Buskers Festival!

-Zip on your best clapping hands, firm up your stomping boots and dive down the back of the couch for a handful of loose change.
-From the Viaduct to Vulcan Lane, the streets will be transformed into a playground for some of the world’s most talented street performers.
-Come experience a world of madness and mayhem at the 2013 International Buskers Festival in Auckland’s Heart of the City.
+So empty your piggy bank, pockets and swear jar for a handful of loose change.
+From the Viaduct to Queens Wharf, the streets will be transformed into a playground for some of the world’s most talented street performers.
+Come experience a world of madness and mayhem at the 2015 International Buskers Festival on Auckland’s Waterfront.

 Buskers Funky Facts: